Your role in reducing health inequalities

 Our Health Inequalities Policy Review sets out what works, and does not work, to reduce health inequalities.

-Four key findings from the Policy Review are
+There are four key findings from the Policy Review.

 - Tackling health inequalities requires a combination of action to undo the fundamental causes, prevent the harmful wider environmental influences and mitigate (make less harmful) the negative impact on individuals.